Visiting Stari Most | The Beautiful Old Bridge in Mostar

 It started with a couple guys strutting around in their Speedos, pretending to jump.
 After staring at the water below and flexing over the edge of the bridge a few times, a crowd started to gather.

 When the bridge was finally full of spectators, they started collecting donations.
-And when they had a sufficient amount, things got more serious.
+When they had enough interest, things got more serious and we finally witnessed a jump.

 Tourist Bridge Jumping